santacruzml/fall-17-scml-competition/README.md

 ### Important dates!

-No responses will be accepted after November 23, 11:59 pm.
+No responses will be accepted after November 26, 11:59 pm.
 Only commits made before this time will be judged.

-All entrants will be contacted that their response is under review by November 24, 11:59 pm.
+All entrants will be contacted that their response is under review by November 29, 11:59 pm.

-A list of awards will be given on November 30 at the SCML meeting.
+A list of awards will be given on December 6th at the SCML meeting!

 ### Get help!

 Please join us for the student meetings to get help on formulating an entry!
-On the November 23rd meeting of the group entrants will have an opportunity to discuss their competition entry and any challenges in submitting.
+On the November 22nd meeting of the group entrants will have an opportunity to discuss their competition entry and any challenges in submitting.

 You can also post your questions to the [github issues](https://github.com/santacruzml/fall-17-scml-competition/issues) or [mailing list](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/thesmc)!